 BioMérieux Inc. provided an unrestricted research grant to conduct this analysis.
 However, no personnel from the company were involved in the conduct of the analysis or in the preparation of the manuscript.
 PS and BM have received support from Thermo-Fisher and BioMérieux to attend meetings and fulfill speaking engagements.
 BM has also served as a consultant to BioMérieux and Thermo-Fisher.
 SS has received lecture fees and research support from Thermo-Fisher.
-JC has received lecture fees from Brahms and Merck Sharp & Dohme-Chibret.
-JC has received consulting and lecture fees from Merck Sharp & Dohme-Chibret.
-JC has received consulting and Arpida.
+CEL has received lecture fees from Brahms and Merck Sharp & Dohme-Chibret.
+JC has received consulting and lecture fees from Pfizer, Brahms, Wyeth, Johnson & Johnson, Nektar-Bayer, and Arpida.
 MW has received consulting and lectures fees from Merck Sharp & Dohme-Chibret, Janssen-Cilag, Gilead, Astellas, Sanofi, and Thermo-Fisher.
-YS has received unrestricted research grants from Thermo-Fisher, BioMérieux, Orion Pharma, and Pfizer.
+YS has received unrestricted research grants from Thermo-fisher, BioMérieux, Orion Pharma, and Pfizer.
 The remaining authors declare that they have no competing interests.